Be Fire Safe, PA

 Emergency numbers should be saved in cell phones or memorized.
 Alert the authorities once you are safely outside.

-Recovery After a House Fire:
+Recovery After a House Fire

 It is always important to listen to your local authorities following a major event like a house fire.

 Taking care of your family often starts with reaching out to your local disaster relief service.
 This may include organizations like the American Red Cross or Salvation Army.
-They can help you find food, clothing, shelter and medical treatment.
+They can help you find food, clothing, shelter, and medical treatment.